-Through our encounters with the other-than-human we can witness the challenges we each feel in being just as we are.
+In this relationship, we can witness the challenges we each feel in being just as we are.
 This allows us to explore the ways in which we have been domesticated by the circumstances of our lives, developing physical and perceptual habits which may inhibit our contact with ourselves, with other humans and with the other-than-human.
 We may learn more about the places in ourselves that we consider forbidden, the things that we need to control, and the experiences from which we must hide.

-Recognising ourselves as part of much bigger living processes allows us to rest on the ‘ground of being’ (Totton, 2011).
-With this support we can appreciate the richness and abundance in life and welcome encounters with the unexpected, finding delight in spontaneity and celebrating the vitality of being human.
+Coming into a gentle relationship with wildness allows us to cultivate more acceptance of ourselves and others, and through it a greater physical and emotional bond with the Earth and all it sustains.
+We can appreciate the richness and abundance in life and welcome encounters with the unexpected, finding delight in spontaneity and celebrating the vitality of being human.
 It can also help us develop a deeper sense of what really matters to us.
 With this often comes a care for the places that sustain us, with which our growth is entwined.

 This work can take many forms.
 A session could involve taking a walk, spending time in one place attending to sensations, exploring movement or sounding, being in a garden or working on some land.
 It may start with something small or with the desire for significant change.
 Whatever your curiosity our journey is to follow that and find a way to explore which supports you.